Our Monitor Motion Tests

 When It Matters

 Compliance matters most for gaming at high frame rates, as this is where there's more variance between monitors.
-Although compliance is also important when gaming at lower frame rates, it's easier for a monitor to have higher compliance with low frame rates.
+Although compliance is also important when gaming at lower frame rates, it's easier for a monitor to have higher compliance in this case.

 We measure a gray-to-gray sequence with our gamma-calibrated response time tool to see how well the monitor transitions between colors before the screen refresh rates.
 Refresh rate compliance is calculated as a percentage of the monitor's transition versus an ideal transition.
 We repeat the measurements at various frame rates, from 60 fps up to the monitor's max refresh rate, including with any available overdrive settings.

 Our specialized tool uses a photodiode placed on the monitor's screen, which our test PC reads via a microcontroller connected over USB.
 It can read light output from the monitor and convert it to a 16-bit integer (0-65,535).
 For an even more precise measurement of what exactly the monitor is displaying, we also need to gamma-calibrate the tool.
-We do this by displaying various gray levels, and by measuring the voltage at each gray level, we can identify the voltage for every RGB level from pure black (0,0,0 on the RGB color wheel) to pure white (255, 255, 255 on the RGB color wheel).
-This allows for a precise measurement of which exact color the monitor is displaying at various voltage levels and helps us measure refresh rate compliance.
-You can read more about gamma correction here.
+We do this by displaying various gray levels, and by measuring the voltage at each gray level, we can identify the voltage for every RGB level from pure black (RGB 0) to pure white (RGB 255).
+This allows for a precise measurement of which exact color the monitor is displaying at various voltage levels and helps us accurately measure refresh rate compliance.

 Frame Sequence